 Hoşgeldiniz – Welcome to Turkey

-Ankara is the capital of Turkey, which displays the county’s past and holds the hope for the future.
+Ankara is the capital of Turkey, which displays the county’s past and holds hope for the future.
 While not the same picturesque landscape as Istanbul, Ankara has worked hard to build a better city.
-With heavy influence and help from students, Ankara has become a modern city that is central for international affairs.
+With heavy influence and help from students, Ankara has become a modern city that is central to international affairs.

 Culture and Language

-In Antiquity, the Greeks dominated the scene and parts of Turkey became Armenia, which was created by colonists from Greece, in the year 657 BC.
-Persians ruled in 499 BC and Turkey eventually fell into the command of Alexander the Great in the year 334 BC.
+In Antiquity, the Greeks dominated the scene, and parts of Turkey became Armenia, which was created by colonists from Greece in the year 657 BC.
+Persians ruled in 499 BC, and Turkey eventually fell into the command of Alexander the Great in the year 334 BC.
 After the death of Alexander the Great, the area was divided into smaller Hellenistic kingdoms, which were part of the Roman Republic.

 By 324, Constantine ruled, and Turkey became part of the Byzantine Empire, which was ruled by Constantinople (now Istanbul).
-But after the fall of the Byzantine Empire, the Ottoman Empire rose from small groups of Oghuz Turks and helped created some of the most iconic landmarks in the country.
+After the fall of the Byzantine Empire, the Ottoman Empire rose from small groups of Oghuz Turks and helped created some of the most iconic landmarks in the country.

 With a vast history, Turkey’s culture is unique.
 The country draws influence from the past, as well as the geographical location between eastern Europe and western Asia.
 Modern Turkish culture has found itself divided between a Western ideology and the Islamic religion.

-The unique culture also means that Turkey has come to develop their own language – Turkish.
+The unique culture also means that Turkey has come to develop its own language – Turkish.
 While many think that Turkey speaks Arabic because the Ottomans used many Arabic and Persian words, the language was changed in 1932 and reintroduced many old Turkish words.
 Now, Turkish does not resemble Arabic and only shares a few words or key phrases of the old language.

 An official government site is available, and the tourist visa can be obtained in three easy steps.
 The visa costs $35 US dollars and can be paid for using a major credit card through the official government site.
-It is important that you apply for the visa no less than 48 hours before your trip, but to be prepared you can apply as early as 3 months before your trip.
+It is important that you apply for the visa no less than 48 hours before your trip; however, to be prepared, you can apply as early as 3 months before your trip.

 Other requirements to enter Turkey include having a passport that is valid for at least 6 months past your date of departure from the country and have one blank page ready for a stamp.
 There are no currency or vaccination restrictions for the country.

 Specifically, you should only travel to tourist popular destinations.
-The borders with Syria and Iraq are currently experiencing high level of terrorism and conflict, so they should not be traveled to by tourists.
+The borders with Syria and Iraq are currently experiencing a high level of terrorism and conflict, so they should not be traveled to by tourists.
 The safest parts of the country are the north and western areas, which is where Ankara and Istanbul are located.

-While Turkey has plenty of hidden beauties throughout the country that you are eager to explore, it is important that you first, consider your spending budget as you begin to plan your trip.
+While Turkey has plenty of hidden beauties throughout the country that you are eager to explore, it is important that you first consider your spending budget as you begin to plan your trip.
 Turkey can be traveled on an affordable budget if you are willing to take some time to pre-plan.

-Most flights will cost about $1000 US dollars, but many deals can reduce the price by 50%.
+Most flights will cost about $1000 US dollars, though many deals can reduce the price by 50%.
 The further ahead you book your flight, the more money you can save.
-Turkey is a popular destination all year round, but the highest tourist season runs from April to September, which is when flight prices will also be higher.
+Turkey is a popular destination all year round, and the highest tourist season runs from April to September, which is when flight prices will also be higher.

 A private room in a hostel will likely cost double that – or about $30 US dollars per night.
 If hostels are not to your taste, a nice hotel will cost about $60 US dollars per night.
 However, many hotels have higher prices that can range from hundreds to thousands of dollars per night.

 If you are willing to share a house and are seeking a private room, you should expect to pay about $33 US dollars per night.
 An Airbnb can also help you reduce your overall budget by providing you with a kitchen so that you can cook your own food.

 In Turkey, food is both delicious and affordable.
 Islak burgers are a common food throughout the country, which are grilled meat patties that are placed in a bun and soaked in a garlic tomato sauce.
 At $1 US dollar per burger, they are also an affordable snack.

-Tea is another huge part of the culture and you will find it everywhere.
-Traditionally, the tea is black but full of flavors and served with sugar.
+Tea is another huge part of the culture, and you will find it everywhere.
+Traditionally, the tea is black and full of flavors served with sugar.
 Turkish coffee, on the other hand, is quite bitter and thick.
 The coffee tends to be more of a love it or hate it amongst tourists.

 A kebab will set you back about $4 US dollars.
 If you are traveling on a tight budget, you can also buy your food at the local stores and markets and cook in your own accommodation.
 However, with the affordable price of food, we do suggest that you experience authentic Turkish cuisine when you can.

 So, if you are planning to drink, you definitely need to incorporate that into your budget and expenses.
-But for those who are ready to party, Smyrna Bar in Istanbul is a casual establishment that provides a large selection of drinks.
-For the best view of the city, 360 Istanbul is the place to go and they offer world class wines, cocktails, and other liquors.
+For those who are ready to party, the Smyrna Bar in Istanbul is a casual establishment that provides a large selection of drinks.
+For the best view of the city, 360 Istanbul is the place to go, and they offer world-class wines, cocktails, and other liquors.

 How to Get Around

-Turkey is a big country and getting around is not as expensive as you would think it would be.
+Turkey is a big country, and getting around is not as expensive as you would think it would be.
 Many travelers choose to use local transportation like the metro, which is in big cities like Istanbul and Ankara.
 The metro is easy to use and costs about $0.70 US cents for a single ride.

 Minibuses can be used to travel between cities, and it is how most locals choose to travel too.
 For short rides, the dolmuş (minibus) costs about $0.60 US cents and longer rides up to $2 US dollars.
 The buses have a variety of routes and are a safe way to travel.
 They are also significantly less expensive than a taxi.

-Taxis are also an option, but if you are going long distances, they can be quite expensive.
+Taxis are also an option, though if you are going long distances, they can be quite expensive.
 It is suggested that you use taxis at night and for short trips so that you don’t blow your budget.
 Uber is also an option and costs about the same as a taxi – anywhere from $5-$10 US dollars.

 Walking is another great way to get around the city so that you can explore more.
-It’s also free and you’ll have a great time seeing new sights.
-However, be aware that you should only walk in tourist areas and do not walk alone at night.
+It’s also free, and you’ll have a great time seeing new sights.
+However, be aware that you should only walk-in tourist areas and do not walk alone at night.
 When walking, keep your belongings close as petty theft can happen in tourist areas.